Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

 \subsection{Using Fracture Clusters}

-After selecting the most useful fracture clusters, we need to transform each cluster into an option, called a \textbf{Fracture Cluster Option (FraCO)}.
-Each FraCO is characterized by an initiation set $I_z$, a termination condition $\beta_z$, and a policy $\pi_z$.
-We denote a single FraCO as $z$ and the set of all FraCOs as $Z$.
-Each FraCO is associated with the fracture cluster $\phi_c$ that forms it.
-We use these clusters to predict initiation states.
+To leverage the most useful fracture clusters, we transform them into options we call \textit{Fracture Cluster Options}, or \textit{FraCOs}.
+A FraCO $z$ is characterised by an initiation set $I_z$, a termination condition $\beta_z$, and a policy $\pi_z$.

-\textbf{Initiation Set.} Suppose the agent is in a state $s$, and has access to a set of actions $A$.
-For each state $s$, we consider possible sequences of actions of chain length $b$.
-Each such sequence is represented as: